EntEthAlliance/EEPs/draft/process/EEP0001-Proposal_Process.md

 EEP Types
 ---------

-Sub-folder for each.
+Sub-folder under status folder for each.

 There are three types of EEP:

-* standard
+* standards
 * process
-* group
+* groups
-* template
+* templates
 * misc

 -   A **Standard Track EIP** describes any change that affects most or all Ethereum implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
 Furthermore Standard EIPs can be broken down into the following categories.